SlashNephy/releasechime/README.md

 ## Requirements

-- Java 11 or later
+- Java 17 or newer

 ## Docker